Sorry, you need to enable JavaScript to visit this website.

 Youth councils and/or youth advisory boards

-BiH has three mayor youth councils: the RS Youth Council level, serving as an umbrella representative body, which is legally defined under the RS Law on Youth Organization since 2004.
-The FBiH Youth Council is established in December 2015 after the six Cantonal Youth Councils have been established in FBiH during 2014-2015, and the BD Youth Council is established in 2018.
+BiH has three major youth councils: the RS Youth Council, serving as an umbrella representative body, which is legally defined under the RS Law on Youth Organization since 2004.
+The FBiH Youth Council is established in December 2015 after the six cantonal youth councils have been established in FBiH during 2014-2015, and the BD Youth Council is established in 2018.

-At the RS level, there is the Youth Council composed of several members of the RS Government, the RS Youth Council and representatives of the Committee for Youth Affairs of the RS People's Assembly.
+At the RS level, there is the Council on Youth composed of several members of the RS Government, the RS Youth Council and representatives of the Committee for Youth Affairs of the RS People's Assembly.

-The FBiH Youth Council is a youth umbrella organization in FBiH.
+The FBiH Youth Council is a youth umbrella organization in FBiH established under the FBiH Youth Law.
 As an umbrella organization, the Youth Council was established under the FBiH Law on Youth by six cantonal youth councils.

 The BD Youth Council is an umbrella organization of youth organizations in BD established under the BD Youth Law.